 Prep your customer at the start of the project that you would like to interview them on camera once it's complete and have a list of open-ended questions to help them start talking comfortably.
 Once again, production values don't have to be super high; you can use your phone.
 Don't forget to put these mini "stories" up on all your platforms.

 4. Play “Stump the Remodeler”

-Have a feature on your website that focuses on a few of the more unusual and challenging projects you’ve undertaken.
+Have a page on your website that focuses on a few of the more unusual and challenging projects you’ve undertaken.
 Then ask readers/viewers to submit their challenging remodeling prospects.
+This works especially well on your blog.
 Obviously, you won’t go into great detail or present a full plan, but it gives you a chance to highlight your knowledge, expertise, and skill.
 Make sure submissions include a name and email address so that you can follow up.

 5. Get Your Own House in Order

 Not all marketing efforts for your remodeling business are outward facing.
 A lot of remodelers don’t have a good grasp of who their prospective customers are.
 Others don’t have a clear picture of how past marketing efforts have performed—or even a way to qualify interested prospects.

 Before you can take corrective measures to improve your marketing, you need to know where you stand.
 A great way to do that is to schedule a free Remodeler Marketing Assessment.
 You’ll come away with a review of your current website set up, your social media presence, some free tips on how to improve your traffic, and, best of all, some concrete, actionable advice on how to generate more leads today.